 The festival grounds are located at the Theresienwiese, a meadow outside of Munich named after Prince Ludwig’s wife and referred to by the locals as the ‘Wies’n’.
 The beer tents open at 9:00 am over weekends and 10:00 am on weekdays.
 They stop serving beer at 10:30 pm and close the tents around 11:30 pm.

 Spending one or two days at Oktoberfest is more than enough.
 Most of the locals join in on the fun for only a day or two and then head back home.
 Tourists generally stay longer, but to be honest, one can only consume so much beer and wurst!
-Booking out one of two days to spend at the Oktoberfest Festivities in Munich or Berlin is more than enough.
+Booking out one or two days to spend at the Oktoberfest Festivities in Munich is more than enough.

 Brezeln: Pretzel